mariochermes/mapbiomascollection/README.md

 # MapBiomas Collection Plugin QGIS

-This plugin lets you get collection of mapping from MapBiomas Project.
+This plugin enables the acquisition of land's use and coverage maps from MapBiomas Project (http://mapbiomas.org/).

 ## Author
 Luiz Motta, Luiz Cortinhas, Mário Hermes